jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Standard-WEB-APP-DB-Architectural-Service-Deployment.md

 ### **Overview**

-Through this teaching, you can complete the basic network model deployment in JD Cloud.
+Through this teaching, you can complete the basic network model deployment in JD Cloud & AI.
 This basic network model contains three subnets, a Web layer for external access, an APP layer for business logic, and a database layer.
 The resources are as follows:

 - 1 VPC
 - 3 Subnets